M.A. Counselling Psychology

 Ph.D.
 Candidate Religious Studies

-Salima Versi (she/her) holds a Bachelor's degree in Psychology & Religion and a Master's degree in Religion & Modernity from Queen's University, and is currently a PhD candidate in the University of Alberta's Religious Studies Program.
-Her general focus is Islamic studies, but her research more specifically examines Nizari Isma'ilism, particularly in Canada.
+Salima is also a PhD Candidate (ABD) & Assistant Lecturer in the University of Alberta's Department of History, Classics, and Religious Studies Program.
+Her general focus is Islamic studies, but her research more specifically examines contemporary Nizari Isma'ilism, particularly in Canada.
 Salima has been teaching in these and in many other capacities for a number of years, and also holds a certificate in Adult Education from the Aga Khan University’s Institute for Educational Development.

-Added to these professional qualification is a commitment social justice and community service.
+Added to these professional qualifications is a commitment social justice and community service.
 She is actively involved the community at the University of Alberta, her own Ismaili community, the Muslim ummah, and the broader Edmonton community.
-Within her own Ismaili Muslim community, she is an Alwaeza, which is a scholar, preacher, and spiritual caregiver.
-Salima is a regular guest speaker on Islam and Ismailism at both community and academic institutions.
-She is also a board member for various interfaith, Muslim, and feminist organizations and speaks on and participates in a variety of projects and discussions related to Islam, religion, feminism, social justice, and mental health.
+Within the Ismaili Muslim community, she is an Alwaeza, which is a scholar, preacher, and spiritual caregiver.
+She is also the co-founder of the Muslim Feminist Collective of Edmonton.
+She has been a board member for various interfaith, Muslim, and feminist organizations and speaks on and participates in a variety of projects and discussions related to Islam, religion, feminism, social justice, and mental health.